Eastwell, Kent: Eastwell Park

-Eastwell Park is a country estate almost one square mile in area surrounding Eastwell Manor, a Jacobethan country house completed in 1848.
+Eastwell Park is a country estate almost one square mile in area surrounding Eastwell Manor, a 20th century Jacobethan country house rebuilt from the previous house and completed in 1928.
 Eastwell Lake was created at the same time.
 The hotel offers a golf course, indoor swimming pool and horseriding.

 Contemporary with the house is Eastwell Towers, a Jacobethan gatehouse in the adjacent parish of Boughton Aluph.
 The drive from the gatehouse to the manor house is about 1 mi long.

 Lake House

 Lake House is a late 13th-century house in Eastwell Park south of the manor house.
 It has a 17th-century roof and 19th-century windows, but retains four original windows, now blocked.
 It is a Grade II* listed building.

 Governance

 There are three tiers of local government covering Eastwell, at parish, district and county level: Boughton Aluph and Eastwell Parish Council, Ashford Borough Council, and Kent County Council.
 The parish council is a grouped parish council, covering the two parishes of Eastwell and Boughton Aluph.
 It meets at the village hall in Boughton Lees, known as the Iron Room.